TehGM/tehgm.github.io/content/blog/technology/tehgm-csharp-utilities-v0-2-0.md

 Okay, that's all cool.
 But what utilities are offered in the first release?

 ### Random Strings
-`IRandomizer` has been in added to TehGM's C3 Utilities in version 0.1.0, and it pretty much functions the same - but it now has a new extension: `GetRandomString`.
+`IRandomizer` has been in added to TehGM's C# Utilities in version 0.1.0, and it pretty much functions the same - but it now has a new extension: `GetRandomString`.
 This extension will use the `IRandomizer` to generate a random string of your requested length.
 {{<highlight csharp>}}
 string randomString = _randomizer.GetRandomString(10);